tidymodels/recipes/tests/testthat/_snaps/dummy_multi_choice.md

     Condition
       Error in `step_dummy_multi_choice()`:
       Caused by error in `prep()`:
-      x All columns selected for the step should be nominal, or logical.
+      x All columns selected for the step should be nominal or logical.
       * 11 double variables found: `mpg`, `cyl`, `disp`, `hp`, ...

 # check_name() is used